Shellfish Association of Great Britain

-History And Role
+History and role

 The SAGB is the Shellfish industry's trade body with the director and staff based at Fishmongers' Hall which is also home to the Worshipful Company of Fishmongers and can be found in the City of London.
 The SAGB consists of a wide range of members located within the Shellfish farming and fishing industry, within commercial companies and traders of Shellfish products, the Seafish Industry Authority and the major Sea Fisheries Committees.
 Gradually the range of species marketed and the number of activities covered by the SAGB have extended over its 105 years of service to the industry (updated 17 July 2008).

 The association provides support on various topics of interest to the UK Shellfish industry, which is part of a valuable constituent in the UK economy.
 The SAGB also gives technical advice and mediates in a range of environmental issues ranging from coastal pollution, aggregate dredging and stock conservation.
 Furthermore, they maintain a working relationship with important conservation agencies: Natural England (NE), Countryside Council for Wales (CCW), Scottish Natural Heritage (SNH) and the Northern Ireland - Environment & Heritage Service.
 Additional conservation organizations include: The Marine Conservation Society, RSPB and World Wildlife Fund (WWF).
 Amongst other bodies associated with the SAGB are the Marine Stewardship Council and Coastnet.
 In summary the SAGB promote the sustainable development of the UK shellfish industry having always given advice on various topical issues and helped provide members with information about new technical advances in the industry or changes in legislation and the market.